GeovaniiSilva/go-fiber-tutorial/README.md

 **To run the project you must set a .env file with mysql credentials**

-**After installking and setup mysql database change env to .env including your credentials**
+**After installing and setting up mysql database change env to .env including your credentials**

 * env variables